jollyjerr/knowledge/math/trigonometry/complex-numbers.md

 ## Operations

-Add and subtract complex numbers by seperating the imaginary parts
+Add and subtract complex numbers by separating the imaginary parts

 ```
 (-2 + 17i) + (6-8i)